KristiWerry/Hero_of_Mythhaven/README.md

  - Final comments:
 	- We spent a surprising amount of time handling game bugs, which took away from development time of other features
-	- We attempted to write well designed code but we ran out of time and favored functionality over well written code (sorry but youre going to see alot of booleans)
+	- We attempted to write well designed code but we ran out of time and favored functionality over well written code (sorry but you're going to see a lot of booleans)
 	- Given a few more days we would have likely finished the remaining features and definitely refactored our code